hannahcode/creature-factory/README.md

 An outline of my entire deployment process can be found at the end of this document, if you are curious.
 After deploying, I created put endpoints to upvote and downvote creatures, included likes in my creature objects, and added upvote and downvote calls to the front end.
 Next, I added a way for users to download their creatures as a png file.
 I used html2canvas to achieve download functionality, and added a download button to each creature component in the gallery.
 Lastly, I added a cat head that spins when hovered over to the home page, just for kicks.

-After the Web Development program ends, I may add additional functionality (TBD) and more creature parts.
+After the Web Development program ends, I plan to add additional functionality (TBD) and more creature parts.

 #### Pages